blacklightpy/vaultofknowledge/Counter Argument for Who Created God.md

 > "A wooden doll chants and dances according to the direction of a magician but does not know how he is dancing and singing.

 Why Dhrita Jnaanis need not do Karma or Upaasana: http://www.vicharasagara.com/2015/04/a-drdha-jnanin-requires-no-sadhana.html

+Main concern 1: I just read while studying Anirvachaniya Khatya, that Maya is Anirvachaniya from Paramarthika just as a Mirage is Anirvachaniya from Reality, as it is only an illusion.
+That clearly makes sense.
+But we (minds) from a higher reality (Vyavaharika) know why mirages (Prathibasika) happen due to effects of the Vyavaharika.
+But we are not able to describe, from Brahman's perspective why Vyavaharika happens due to the effects in the Paramarthika.
+If we say ignorance, it must have some validity in Parmarthika (because it is ultimate) in order to explain the Vyavaharika.
+And what is that?

+Kashmir Shaivism: Shakti actively manifests reality, so there's no contradiction.
+Viśiṣṭādvaita: The world is Brahman’s body, so there’s no question of illusion at all.